Xananax/svelte-kit/content/posts/deply-to-github.md

 ---
 title: Deploy the blog to Github Pages
 date: 2021-04-04
-excerpt: "Fun fact: Github Pages is free!"
+excerpt: 'Fun fact: Github Pages is free!'
 ---

 After the first post, we already have a blog that runs on the local machine.
 Now, let's deploy it to Github Pages!